-K-Star is subject to annual risk assessment and internal audit by KKR, which maintains an internal audit function comprising approximately 20 auditor team members who report to KKR's chief audit executive and administratively to the global chief compliance officer and counsel of KKR.
-As of March 2024, KKR had completed its first initial review of K-Star, and the first audit is expected to be completed in the second half of 2024.
+K-Star is subject to annual risk assessment a bi-annual internal audit by KKR, which maintains an internal audit function comprising approximately 60 auditor team members who report to KKR's chief audit executive and administratively to the global chief compliance officer and counsel of KKR.
+There are three auditors dedicated to oversight of the K-Star platform.